-If you've been assigned to work on a SCADA project or specify SCADA equipment, you need to understand the basic fundamentals to make the right decisions.
-You need to know how SCADA equipment works and what the industry best practices are for choosing the right gear.
+If you've been assigned to work on a SCADA project or specify SCADA gear, you need to know the basics to make the right decisions.
+You need to know how SCADA gear works and what the industry best practices are for choosing the right gear.

 But you can't trust just any information.
 You need a guide written by someone with loads of experience from previous SCADA projects.

 That's exactly why author Bob Berry wrote his SCADA Tutorial White Paper.
 Bob Berry is the founder and CEO of DPS Telecom, a leading developer of integrated alarm monitoring and control solutions.
 Bob's engineering skill and dedication to solving his clients' real-world problems has grown DPS from a small consulting firm to an Inc. 500 company.